 - School employees who take actual possession of any personal property of a student, with the intention of returning it at a later time, will ensure that the property is placed in a properly secured and locked location until the student or parent picks it up after class or after school.
 Items that are unclaimed at the end of the school day will be stored in the school office. - Classroom teachers will establish a procedure for storing and returning each personal hand-held electronic device that is placed in a properly secured and locked location.

-Procedures include, but are not limited to, identification of the individual device (such as, stored in a resealable sandwich bag with the student's name written on the bag), a log noting the check-in and check-out of each device, and access that is limited to the classroom teacher and an administrator or designee.

-• Where non-compliant and unauthorized use of personal hand-held electronic devices occurs on more than three (3) occasions in a school year, the student's parent may be required to meet with an administrator to create a behavior plan to prevent further violation of this policy.
+Procedures include, but are not limited to, identification of the individual device (such as, stored in a resealable sandwich bag with the student's name written on the bag), a log noting the check-in and check-out of each device, and access that is limited to the classroom teacher and an administrator or designee. - The same cell phone policy rules apply for students in the After School Program as they do during the regular school day. - Where non-compliant and unauthorized use of personal hand-held electronic devices occurs on more than three (3) occasions in a school year, the student's parent may be required to meet with an administrator to create a behavior plan to prevent further violation of this policy.